Skip to contents

 - name: Elephant and Castle

-as_cff_person() would try to add as many information as possible.
-On character string coming from format.person() the email and the ORCID would be retrieved as well.
+as_cff_person() attempts to extract as much information as possible.
+For character strings from format.person(), the email and ORCID are also extracted.

 References